mementomoryn/arkheion/README.md

 _**Ever feel annoyed of missing songs you once liked because it's removed from music streaming platforms?**_

-Rest assured, **Arkheion** support downloading from various music streaming platforms.
+Rest assured, **Arkheion** support archiving from various music streaming platforms.

-**Arkheion** collects multiple python scripts to download songs, albums, playlists, etc in the best quality.
+**Arkheion** collects multiple python scripts to archive tracks, albums, playlists, etc in the best quality.

-With **Arkheion**, you can easily download favorite songs you wanted to archive.
+With **Arkheion**, you can easily archive your favorite songs.

 Why use **Arkheion** instead of running the scripts directly in your device:
 - Entirely ran with GitHub-hosted runners through Actions, so it's really fast.
 - Provide a simple input GUI, so it's much easier to use.
-- Downloads is uploaded as GitHub Artifacts, allowing you to share previously downloaded songs with just a link.
+- Uploaded as GitHub Artifacts, allowing you to share previously downloaded songs with just a link.
 - Works in practically every devices, as long as it could invoke GitHub Actions workflows

 ## Usage